ribasdev/csca-5632-final-project/README.md

 ## Requirements

-To run the project, install the required Python libraries using the `requirements.txt` file:
+To run the project, ensure you are using **Python 3.11**.
+Install the required Python libraries using the `requirements.txt` file:
 ```bash
 pip install -r requirements.txt